reza00farjam/rjdl/README.md

 ### as a madule
 * first of all, you have to `import rjdl` in your script to be able to use it.
 ------
-* you can use **music** attribute for downloading musics, witch takes *exactly one argument* that is a *url* to your desired song. it returns song info, direct download link if you want to download it with download manager apps, and finally starts to download the song.
+* you can use **music** attribute for downloading musics. it takes *exactly one argument* that is a *url* to your desired song. it returns song info, direct download link if you want to download it with download manager apps, and finally starts to download the song.
 sample code:

 ```python